FanzhenLiu/FanzhenLiu.github.io/index.md

 Greetings!
 Thanks for coming to my homepage.

-I am currently a Postdoc Research Fellow in the [School of Computing, Macquarie University](https://www.mq.edu.au/faculty-of-science-and-engineering/departments-and-schools/school-of-computing), Australia, where I obtained my Ph.D. in 2024 and M.Res.
-(Master of Research) in 2020, supervised by [Assoc.
+I am currently a Postdoc Research Fellow in the [School of Computing, Macquarie University](https://www.mq.edu.au/faculty-of-science-and-engineering/departments-and-schools/school-of-computing), Australia, where I obtained my Ph.D. in 2024 and M.Res. in 2020, supervised by [Assoc.
 Prof. Jia Wu](http://web.science.mq.edu.au/~jiawu/) and [Prof. Jian Yang](https://researchers.mq.edu.au/en/persons/jian-yang).
 I am also a visiting scientist working with [CSIRO's Data61](https://www.csiro.au/en/about/people/business-units/Data61), Australia.

-My research interests include graph mining, anomaly detection, explainable machine learning, and social network analysis.
+My research interests include graph mining, anomaly detection, trustworthy AI/ML, and social network analysis.

 ### News
+* 10/2024: Invited to serve as PC member of the ACM WebConf 2025.
+* 09/2024: Invited to serve as PC member of the AAAI 2025 Demo Track.
 * 05/2024: One paper on data-centric graph anomaly detection with Xiaoxiao is accepted by [KDD 2024](https://kdd2024.kdd.org/).
 * 02/2024: Invited to serve as PC member for the IJCAI 2024 Survey Track.
 * 01/2023: Our paper is awarded the [Most Influential IJCAI Papers](https://www.paperdigest.org/2023/01/most-influential-ijcai-papers-2023-01/) (**Ranked 1st** among IJCAI-20 papers).